 i.
 This passage describes a “real” widow as one who is left alone; she has no one else to support her.
 “This shows that widows indeed are those that have neither children nor nephews, no relatives that either will or can help them, or no near relatives alive” (Clarke).

 ii.
 Let them first learn to show piety at home and to repay their parents reminds us of the ongoing responsibility adult children have towards their parents and grandparents.

 iii.
-“The Christian who falls below the best heathen standard of family affection is the more blameworthy, since he has, what the heathen has not, the supreme example of love in Jesus Christ.
-We may add that Jesus Himself gave an example of providing for one’s own, when He provided a home for His mother with the beloved disciple.”
+“The Christian who falls below the best heathen standard of family affection is the more blameworthy, since he has, what the heathen has not, the supreme example of love in Jesus Christ.”
 (White)

 b.
 Trusts in God and continues in supplications and prayers night and day: Those who should be legitimately helped by the church should serve the church in some way.
 In this case, the widows would be given the job of praying for the church.

 c.
 But she who lives in pleasure: Those who should be legitimately helped by the church must have godly lives.
 It is appropriate to say, “You’re not living a godly life, so you won’t receive financial assistance from the church.”

 i.
 “It does not indicate grossly criminal pleasures; but simply means one who indulges herself in good eating and drinking, pampering her body at the expense of her mind.”
 (Clarke)

 ii.
 Is dead while she lives: The life lived for mere pleasure and ease is no life at all.
 It is a living death, whether lived by a young widow or anyone else.